Angus-C-git/SecSheets/Web/SSRF/SSRF.md

 # Overview

-## Anatomy Of A Modern Web Application
+## Anatomy Of A Web Application

 ![SSRF Diagram](./images/SSRF_Diagram.png)

 ## SSRF Conceputally

 + A SSRF exploit abuses the nature of web application systems, like most sytems, to be hardened to external traffic but relatively unprotected internally
-+ Exploiting a SSRF vulnerability allows an attacker to leverage the trusted nature of the internally facing web application against itself in order to retrive and access resources which ordinarly they could not reach without privillaged authentication or internal network access
++ Exploiting a SSRF vulnerability allows an attacker to leverage the trusted nature of the internally facing web application against itself in order to retrive and access resources on their behalf, which ordinarly they could not reach without privillaged authentication or internal network access
++ Additionally it may be possible to utlise the web application to move laterally through the internal network to other infrastructure resulting in potential RCE

 ## Sources Of SSRF Vulnrabilities